alxfed/alxfed.github.io/_posts/2019-02-23-Minimal-complexity.markdown

                                                 Ludwig Wittgenstein
 </pre>

-&nbsp;&nbsp;&nbsp;&nbsp;As it happens, the Internet version is 'slightly simplified'... down to a level of impersonal chewing gum for lazy brains of disrespectful 'users' of course.
+&nbsp;&nbsp;&nbsp;&nbsp;As it happens, the Internet version of the original is 'slightly simplified'... down to a level of impersonal chewing gum for lazy brains of disrespectful 'users' of course.
 But this may be a clue for our careful deliberations about language too.
-There is a minimal necessary level of complexity for their functioning in this roaring world of information.<br><br>
+There is a minimal necessary level of complexity for our (and their) functioning in this roaring world of information.
+How about turning this into a guiding principle for our constructive proof?<br><br>
-&nbsp;&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;I think I can do it.

 <br><br>